SebastianStehle/offline/README.md

 # Offline Sync

-This repository demonstrates offline behavior using event sourcing.
+This repository demonstrates offline behavior using event sourcing. the repository demonstrates architectural principles, the tech stack does not matter.

-We assume that the backend is only a proxy for an actual backend and deals with offline behavior and to transform requests between the
+We assume that the backend is only a proxy for an actual backend and deals with offline behavior and to transform requests between the frontend and backend.

 ## Behavior
 This is how it works in short on the frontend and proxy: